caotic123/PomPom-Language/README.md

 Pompom provides an easy unification algorithm, optional constructors, and a strong normalization system (sufficiently fast), which makes proving with PomPom very easy, for example proving that inserting a element in any position in a list always returns a non-empty list can be encoded like :

-*if you want to see more about this kind of stuff, follow me on https://twitter.com/TiagoCa82822459*
 ```js
 // data List a = | New a (List a) | Empty
 List